 First pressure cook, then dice them up and refrigerate for up 4 days.
 With the potatoes already prepped, you’re just a few minutes in the frying pan away for crispy delicious-ness.
 I pressure cook some every Friday for weekend breakfasts.
 But I sometimes pressure cook some as part of my Sunday meal prepping to pan-fry for weeknight dinners as well.

-What to serve these with for breakfast:
+What to serve with these potatoes for breakfast:

 - Meal Prep Egg Muffins 3 Ways or Make Ahead Sausage Egg Muffins